Aetna Medicare Advantage Plans Review

 PPO

-Aetna’s Preferred Provider Organization (PPO) allows you to see any doctor that accepts Medicare.
-You are not required to stay in-network to get your full coverage.
+Aetna’s preferred provider organization (PPO) allows you to see any doctor who accepts Medicare.
+You are not required to stay in network to get your full coverage.
 That said, you still have a network in which you can save on treatment costs.
 As an added bonus, PPO plans generally do not require preapproval or referrals to see specialists or undergo special treatments.
 Aetna’s PPO plan may be better for Medicare beneficiaries who want more freedom to choose their doctor and have greater coverage wherever they go.
 In some cases, an Aetna PPO plan will even cover emergency care and treatments outside of the U.S.

 Extra Perks and Benefits